How Far Are We from Generating Missing Modalities with Foundation Models?: Evaluating the Potential Paradigms

-\textbf{Missing Modality Prediction.} To simplify comparison, we aggregate the 42 baseline configurations into five representative settings\footnote{More detailed per-baseline results are provided in the appendix.}.
-The first is \textbf{Paradigm 1}, which directly uses the generator to predict the missing modalities.
-The second and third are \textbf{Paradigm 2 (IB)} and \textbf{Paradigm 2 (MJ)}, which incorporate ImageBind (IB) and MLLM-as-a-Judge (MJ) as ranking modules, respectively.
-The fourth and fifth are \textbf{Paradigm 3 (M)} and \textbf{Paradigm 3 (4o)}, which further integrate Qwen2.5-VL-7B and GPT-4o as modality miners, respectively, on top of Paradigm 2 (MJ).
-For missing vision prediction, we report FID and CLIP-I similarity; for text prediction, we use MER and CLIP-T similarity; and for audio prediction, we report PESQ and SI-SNR.
+To facilitate comparison, we group the 42 baseline configurations into seven representative setting categories and report their aggregate performance.
+Here, ``aggregate performance'' denotes the mean±std computed over the variants belonging to each setting category.
+This aggregation is adopted to provide a more focused comparison of the overall strengths and weaknesses of different setting categories, while the complete fine-grained results of all individual variants are provided in the appendix.
+The first is Paradigm 1, which directly uses the generator to predict missing modalities.
+The second and third are Paradigm 2 (IB) and Paradigm 2 (MJ), which incorporate ImageBind (IB) and MLLM-as-a-Judge (MJ) as filter modules, respectively.
+The remaining baselines are Paradigm 3 (QO), Paradigm 3 (4o), Paradigm 3 (QO+IB), and Paradigm 3 (4o+IB) that further integrate Qwen2.5-Omni-7B and GPT-4o as modality miners on top of Paradigm 2.
+We report the generation results using the evaluation metrics defined in Section~\ref{sec:exp-set}.

-Overall, as shown in Figure~\ref{fig:comprehensive}, Paradigms 2 and 3 consistently outperform Paradigm 1 across all four datasets, confirming the effectiveness of both the ranking and mining modules in improving generation quality.
-Within Paradigm 2, the MJ-based variant (green line) surpasses the IB-based variant (orange line) in several scenarios—such as image and text prediction on VGGSound and AudioCaps—indicating superior ranking ability.
-Among all configurations, Paradigm 3 (4o) (red line), which employs GPT-4o as the miner, achieves the highest overall performance.
-This underscores the advantage of leveraging stronger cross-modal reasoning models to guide missing modality generation.
-However, all variants yield negative SI-SNR scores in audio prediction, reflecting a substantial discrepancy between generated and real audio.
-We attribute this to a domain mismatch: most audio generators are trained on human speech, whereas our datasets include diverse environmental sounds (e.g., car horns, ambient noise).
-This highlights missing audio generation as a significant challenge.
+As shown in Fig.~\ref{fig:comprehensive}, both Paradigm 2 and Paradigm 3 consistently outperform Paradigm 1 across all four datasets, confirming the effectiveness of incorporating filtering and mining modules in improving generation quality.
+Within Paradigms 2 and 3, the MJ-based variants (green line) outperform their IB-based counterparts (orange line) in several cases—particularly for image and text generation on VGGSound and AudioCaps—demonstrating the superior generalization ability of more flexible filtering strategies.
+On the other hand, among all Paradigm 3 variants, Paradigm 3 (4o) (red line), which employs GPT-4o as the miner, achieves the highest overall performance.
+This observation suggests that stronger cross-modal reasoning capability can more effectively enhance the quality of missing modality generation, a trend that is also consistent with previous findings~\cite{ke2025knowledge}.